-These celebrations are held throughout Japan, with some being smaller, low-key traditions and decorations, and others being large festivities.
-An important part of these celebrations involves writing wishes onto small sections of coloured paper, which are then hung onto bamboo branches.
-The Tanabata legend believes that Orihime and Hikoboshi cannot meet on a cloudy day, so people often wish for clear skies.
+These celebrations are held throughout Japan, with some being smaller, low-key traditions and decorations, where others are large festivities.
+An important Tanabata tradition involves writing wishes on small strips of coloured paper (tanzaku) and tying them to bamboo branches.
+As the Tanabata legend goes, Orihime and Hikoboshi cannot meet on a cloudy day, so people often wish for clear skies.

-There are numerous Tanabata festivals held in celebration throughout Japan, which are also referred to as Star Festivals.
-These are extremely well-known and highly-attended throughout the country, and it’s a fun celebration for all!
+There are numerous Tanabata festivals held in celebration throughout Japan, which are also referred to as ‘Star Festivals’.
+They’re very well-known and highly-attended throughout the country: it’s a fun celebration for all!

 Often, these lively and colourful festivals are held in shopping malls and streets, with lots of vibrant streamers and displays.
 The most famous Japanese festival for Tanabata is that of the Sendai Tanabata festival, which is showered in decorations and features a wonderful firework display.
 The largest Tanabata festival, however, is held in Kanagawa, known as the Shonan Hiratsuku Tanabata Festival.

 Since Tanabata celebrations were first introduced to Japan, people began to add their Obon traditions to the day.
 Obon is a Japanese Buddhist custom whereby they honour the spirit of ancestors, and the Obon festival involves the lighting of paper lanterns that are then sent out to sea.
-As a result, some Japanese Tanabata festivals send the bamboo branches down a river, or set them alight at the end of the festival.
+As a result, some Japanese Tanabata festivals send the bamboo branches down a river or set them alight at the end of the festival.